lumapps-marketplace/lumapps-extension-code-sample/micro-app/micro-app/Plug and play/[Workday] Job Offers/README.md

 ## Inputs / Variables to Set
 - department: You can find the value in your workday url when you are on the home page, you'll have something like <domain>/<department>/d/home.htmld

+## Necessary API Scopes
+- Recruiting - This scope provides access to Workday's recruitment data, including job postings, positions, and location information.
+It allows the micro-app to retrieve available job offers and their details.

 ## Comments on Functioning
 - The microapp starts by fetching all available job postings from Workday
 - It automatically extracts unique job titles and locations for filtering